-- Support for external functions written in C and FORTRAN 77.
-Other languages, e.g. C++ and Fortran 90, may be supported in the future. - Mapping of argument types from Modelica to the target language and back. - Natural type conversion rules in the sense that there is a mapping from Modelica to standard libraries of the target language. - Handling arbitrary parameter order for the external function. - Passing arrays to and from external functions where the dimension sizes are passed as explicit integer parameters. - Handling of external function parameters which are used both for input and output.
+- Support for external functions written in C (specifically C89) and FORTRAN 77.
+Other languages, e.g. C++ and Fortran 90, may be supported in the future, and provided the function is link-compatible with C89 or FORTRAN 77 it can be written in any language. - Mapping of argument types from Modelica to the target language and back. - Natural type conversion rules in the sense that there is a mapping from Modelica to standard libraries of the target language. - Handling arbitrary parameter order for the external function. - Passing arrays to and from external functions where the dimension sizes are passed as explicit integer parameters. - Handling of external function parameters which are used both for input and output, by passing an output that has a declaration assignment to the external function.
+[Declaration assignments are executed prior to calling the external function.]-